FabsHof/oct25_bmlops_int_accidents/README.md

-Project Name
+🚗 Road accidents in France
 ==============================

-This project is a starting Pack for MLOps projects based on the subject "movie_recommandation".
-It's not perfect so feel free to make some modifications on it.
+The objective of this MLOps project is to build a MLOps pipeline with the aim of predicting the severity of road accidents in France.
+Predictions will be based on historical data.

 Project Organization
 ------------